SECA: Semantically Equivalent and Coherent Attacks for Eliciting LLM Hallucinations: Semantically Equivalent and Coherent Attacks (SECA)

 \myparagraph{Semantic Coherence} In CV (see problem~\eqref{eq:adv_cv}), adversarial attacks require adversarial images to remain within the set of valid images, e.g., within the proper pixel range~\citep{liang_optimization_2022} and resembling a natural input~\citep{zhong_shadows_2022}.
-By analogy, in the language domain (see problem~\eqref{eq:adv_llm} and~\eqref{eq:adv_llm_seca}), we advocate that a realistic attack prompt should lie within the set of valid prompts, e.g., it should be semantically coherent to humans.
-A standard way to formalize the semantic coherence constraint $\text{SC}(\bm{x}) \leq \gamma$ introduced in problem~\eqref{eq:adv_llm_seca} is via perplexity, i.e., $\text{PPL}(\bm{x}) = \exp \Brac{ -\frac{1}{n} \sum_{t=2}^n \log P \paren{\bm{x}_t | \bm{x}_{1:t-1} } }$. $\text{PPL}(\bm{x})$ is non-negative, and a lower value indicates $\bm{x}$ is more coherent.
-In general, prompts that are semantically equivalent to a semantically coherent prompt are themselves coherent.
+By analogy, in the language domain (see problem~\eqref{eq:adv_llm}), we advocate that a realistic attack prompt should lie within the set of valid prompts, e.g., it should be semantically coherent to humans.
+As LLMs are trained on human-written corpora, semantic coherence naturally emerges as a property of their outputs when guided by appropriate instructions.
+Therefore, we treat all prompts produced by our instructed proposer LLM $\mathcal{P}$ (see~\mysecref{subsection:SECA} for details) as semantically coherent and denote this set as

+\myparagraph{Putting It All Together} For a prompt $\bm{x}$ to be considered an attack that is both semantically equivalent to the original prompt $\bm{x}_0$ and semantically coherent\footnote{In general, prompts that are semantically equivalent to a semantically coherent prompt are themselves coherent.
 However, corner cases exist: for instance, a few typos or extra characters may make a sentence incoherent, while humans remain robust to such minor perturbations and can still extract the same meaning (e.g., the `$\text{SE} \setminus \text{SC}$' example in \autoref{fig:SECA_demo}).
-Thus, an explicit semantic coherence constraint remains necessary.

-\myparagraph{Putting It All Together} For a prompt $\bm{x}$ to be considered an attack that is both semantically equivalent to the original prompt $\bm{x}_0$ and semantically coherent, we explicitly characterize problem~\eqref{eq:adv_llm_seca} as the following optimization problem:
+Thus, an explicit semantic coherence constraint remains necessary.}, we explicitly characterize problem~\eqref{eq:adv_llm} as the following optimization problem:

-Here, $\gamma>0$ is a hyperparameter, denoting the maximum allowable incoherence.
-By maximizing the log likelihood of generating the target response $\bm{y}^*$ from $\bm{x}$ under these constraints, the resulting prompt is expected to be adversarial, yet semantically equivalent to $\bm{x}_0$ and semantically coherent.
+By maximizing the log probability of generating the target response $\bm{y}^*$ from $\bm{x}$ under these constraints, the resulting prompt is adversarial, yet semantically equivalent to $\bm{x}_0$ and semantically coherent.